Check your demerit point total

 driving at night or in hazardous weather without effective lights1

-For expiation fee information see Expiations or Paying a traffic expiation notice.
+For expiation fees, see Expiations or Paying a traffic expiation notice.

 Demerit point warning notice

-If you accrue six or more demerit points, you will receive a notice warning that you are close to being disqualified from driving (unless you have an interstate address).
+If you gain 6 or more points, you'll receive a warning notice (unless you have an interstate address).

 • offence details

-• the number of demerit points for each offence.
+• number of demerit points for each offence.

-If you hold a learner’s permit or provisional licence and accrue four or more demerit points you will be disqualified from driving for six or 12 months (depending on your circumstances).
+If you hold a learner's permit or provisional licence and gain 4 or more points, you may be disqualified from driving for 6 or 12 months, depending on your circumstances.

-• reasons your licence can be disqualified or suspended
+• why a licence can be suspended or disqualified

 • licence status